kernelsauce/turbo/doc/web.rst

 	Keyword arguments supported:

 	* "default_host" (String) - Redirect to this URL if no matching handler is found.
-	* "cookie_secret" (String) - Sequence of bytes used for to sign cookies.
+	* "cookie_secret" (String) - Sequence of bytes used to sign secure cookies.

 .. function:: Application:add_handler(pattern, handler, arg)